darkroom2/nask-task/README.md

 The application provides API for adding tasks to the queue to be executed asynchronously and checking the status of the task.
 After each task is completed, the result is sent to the address specified in the request.

+When the request for adding a task is received, the application creates a task object.

+The object is composed of parameters such as: unique UUID, task type, return address for results, task input data, task execution status, and task result.
+Such an object is then serialized into a database.
+Based on the task type, the corresponding task is called asynchronously and the object is passed to the queue.
+The queue uses RabbitMQ, which runs in a separate independent container, as a communication layer between the client and the worker.
+Tasks are taken off the queue by the worker service, which also runs in a separate container, and executed.
+In each task, a result notification task is called asynchronously before returning and storing the result in the worker database.
+In the notification task, the result of the parent task is retrieved and sent to the corresponding return address.

+This solution allows the application to be lightweight by not using polling.
+Each task is responsible for sending a result notification, which relieves the burden on the API serving application itself.

+The application provides the following types of tasks:

+* `fibonacci_task` - calculates the Fibonacci number for the given number
+* `sleep_task` - sleeps for the given number of seconds
+* `prime_task` - checks if the given number is prime

+There is possibility to view the status of the task and the result of its execution.

 Features:

 * containerized using Dockerfile and Docker Compose